anytizer/hosted-content-importer.wp/README.md

 ### Parameters

- * **source**: is a content fetcher and processor type that knowns from where to seek the data (eg. Content Hosting Server).
+ * **source**: is a content fetcher and processor type that knows from where to seek the data (eg. Content Hosting Server).
 Examples:
    - markdown
    - wikipedia (todo)
    - database (todo)